By: Dale Karch and Todd Smith

 Selway Archery offers top-of-the-line longbow and recurve stringers.

 Most of the longbows and recurves on the market today look more like works of art than the deadly tools they really are.
 Most fine custom bows use clear fiberglass on the limb facings so the warm hues of the natural wood used in the core can be seen and appreciated.
 When bow hunters take to the woods though, they need concealment.
 Their gear must blend in with the patterns of their surroundings.
-Camo bow socks are the answer.
+Camo bow sock are the answer.
 They’re available in different patterns for different situations.
 These socks eliminate the glare and hide the lines of the bows from all game.

 Bow Socks come in a variety of patterns for different situations.